WeepingDogel/WeepingDogel.github.io/posts/2023-annual-summary/index.md

 I know it is necessary to see a doctor, but chances are few.
 I wanna get rid of it, but it's hard.

-It has been a stone which probably and definitly prevents my steps to go forward...
+It has been a stone which probably and definitely prevents my steps to go forward...

 # New accquaintance

-Here are my new accquaintance or firends I met this year with something they say.
+Here are my new accquaintance or friends I met this year with something they say.

 ## GrassBlock
 > "In the new year I hope WeepingDogel can live happily and not stress himself out by thinking too lowly of himself!"